- Parents Home

 What Is Implantable Contraception?

-Implantable contraception (often called the birth control implant) is a small, flexible plastic tube that doctors put under the skin of a girl's upper arm.
+Implantable contraception (often called the birth control implant) is a small, flexible plastic tube that doctors put under the skin of the upper arm.
 The tube releases hormones that can help protect against pregnancy for up to 3 years.

 How Does Implantable Contraception Work?

 The implanted tube slowly releases low levels of the hormone to prevent (the release of an egg during the monthly cycle).
-If a girl doesn't ovulate, she can't get pregnant because there is no egg to be fertilized.
+Without ovulation, pregnancy can't happen because there is no egg for sperm to fertilize.

 The released progestin also thickens the mucus around the cervix.
 This makes it hard for sperm to enter the uterus and reach any eggs that may have been released.
 The progestin also thins the lining of the uterus so an egg will have a hard time attaching to the wall of the uterus.